UdynGP/amazon-clone/README.md

 Frontend URL - Open [http://localhost:3000](http://localhost:3000)
 Backend URL - Open [http://localhost:5000](http://localhost:5000)

-For detailed instructions to run the React application, please check the README file in the /frontend folder
+For detailed instructions to run the REACT application, please check the README file in the /frontend folder

 ## Details and installation procedure for express.js